 Firstly, UCS was made available in parallel to the existing solutions.
 In productive operation, all the users and groups were synchronized every five minutes during a transition phase from the old LDAP version to the UCS LDAP on the basis of the commands udm and – for example, for the password hash – ldapmodify.
 Furthermore, the valid Kerberos keys were synchronized in UCS’ dedicated Heimdal KDC.

 In the scope of the regular synchronization, we identified additional factors which were subsequently integrated into the synchronization script.
-For example, it was determined that the UIDs and GIDs in UCS and in the old LDAP should be awarded from different value ranges so as to avoid collisions during the regular synchronization.
+For example, it was determined that the UIDs and GIDs in UCS and in the old LDAP should be issued from different value ranges so as to avoid collisions during the regular synchronization.
 It was also important when setting the RID to ensure that a UCR variable established that it should also be synchronized in Samba.
-Otherwise the set RID would be overwritten by that awarded by Samba.
+Otherwise the RID set would be overwritten by the RID issued by Samba.

 The Challenges – LDAP Kerberos Authentication